 Children of all ages are welcome, and families will appreciate the hotel’s proximity to the beach.
-Breakfast is free for under 12s.
+Children under 12 sharing their parents' room stay for free.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)

 The Junior Suites and Suites have sofabeds for older children.
 Some rooms interconnect.
-There is a charge for extra beds and baby cots in Privilege Rooms, but they are free where available in all other room types.
+One baby cot is available on request; no extra beds are available.

 Remember baby and child equipment may be limited or need pre-booking